Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/GitOps/argocd.md

 ```

 ## In-depth description of parameters

-The `argocd` feature contains elements to synchronise tenant applications and infrastructures with a Git repository to ensure Continuous Deployment (CD).
-This means that developers can define application and environment configurations in a Git repository, and ArgoCD ensures that the cluster matches the defined state, automatically deploying and updating applications as needed.

 ArgoCD provides different ways of automatically deploying and synchronising infrastructure in a cluster.
 When connecting your Git Repository to your tenant, you have two options for creating applications: